MarkoNikolic97/oceancraft/README.md

 This would also make possible the "looping" of Worlds as to create the illusion of a spherical planet.

 Thank you very much for your time and this amazing opportunity.
-I am very exited to hear from you.
+I am very exited to hear from you,
 Marko Nikolic